 - must be master's students at the University of Oslo and have good knowledge of English;

-- They will constitute a research group at SUM and and meet regularly at the Arne Naess colloquia.
-The latter include presentations of one’s own work, critical engagement with the work of SUM colleagues, and work on the joint presentation (The Young Researchers’ Challenge’) at the Arne Næss Symposiumin October 2020;
+- will constitute a research group at SUM and and meet regularly at the Arne Næss colloquia.
+The latter include presentations of one’s own work, critical engagement with the work of SUM colleagues, and work on the joint presentation (The Young Researchers’ Challenge’) at the Arne Næss Symposium;

 - will assist in organizing the annual Arne Næss Symposium;